apache/accumulo-website/_posts/blog/2017-04-21-introducing-uno-and-muchos.md

 ## Conclusion

-Uno and Muchos automate installing Accumulo for developmment and testing.
+Uno and Muchos automate installing Accumulo for development and testing.
 While not recommended for production use at this time, Muchos is a great reference for running Accumulo in production.
-System admistrators can reference the [Ansible] code in Muchos to automate management of their own clusters.
+System administrators can reference the [Ansible] code in Muchos to automate management of their own clusters.

 [install]: https://github.com/apache/accumulo/blob/master/INSTALL.md